Study: CO2 footprint of component productionCopyright: © ifas

 Task and objective

-The current human-induced climate change due to greenhouse gases is becoming one of the greatest risk factors for mankind.
+The current man-made climate change due to greenhouse gases is becoming one of the greatest risk factors for mankind.
 Regulations such as the Paris Climate Agreement of 2015 or the European Green Deal require measures to reduce greenhouse gases in all sectors.
-While the operation of pneumatic and hydraulic machines is already being considered in terms of emissions, the emissions during the production of the individual components have not been in focus so far.
-Due to the fact that the products of the industry are similar in terms of materials and manufacturing, there is the potential to analyze the production processes by means of a uniform accounting method and to introduce a scalable database.
-This can be used to identify optimization potential for reducing greenhouse gas emissions.
-Within the scope of the study, the knowledge available at ifas in the field of CO2 accounting is to be transferred to industry in workshops, and a comprehensive database of hydraulic and pneumatic components will be created by collecting new data from industry.
+While the operation of fluid power machines has already been considered in terms of emissions, the focus has not yet been on emissions during the production of the individual pneumatic and hydraulic components.
+Due to the fact that the products of the industry are similar in terms of materials and manufacturing, there is the potential to analyze the production processes by means of a uniform accounting method.
+By evaluating them, levers and optimization potentials for the reduction of greenhouse gas emissions can be identified.
+As part of the study, existing knowledge in the field of CO₂ balancing at ifas was transferred to the industry in workshops, and a selection of hydraulic and pneumatic components were balanced by the industry partners.

 Procedure and project scope

-The aim of the project is to develop a guideline for greenhouse gas balancing in the product manufacturing of hydraulic and pneumatic components.
+The aim of the project was to develop a guideline for greenhouse gas balancing in the product manufacturing of hydraulic and pneumatic components.

-To this end, the balancing methodology is first to be presented to the industrial partners in training courses and they are to be sensitized to the topic.
-The companies will then apply this methodology to selected products, accompanied and supported by the expertise at ifas.
+To this end, the balancing methodology was first presented to the industrial partners in training sessions and they were sensitized to the topic.
+The companies then applied this methodology to selected products, accompanied and supported by the expertise of ifas.
 Finally, the results will be analyzed and compared anonymously.
 Furthermore, the collected experiences will be discussed and results will be exchanged, so that the potentials of a more comprehensive data collection will be presented.

 AcknowledgementCopyright: © VDMA